-CHANGE 14.
+CHANGE 13.
 In 7.17.5.1, 7.17.7.4 and 7.17.8.1 change the specification of return values to the keywords false and true where appropriate.

 4.6.
-Integer promotions
+Integer promotions and width of bool.

 Since the beginning, there has been an inconsistency in C that on some special architectures the bool type is promoted to unsigned int instead of int, whereas bool bit-fields of width 1 and the symbolic constants false and true are always promoted to int.
 This is the case for architectures where the types bool, unsigned char and unsigned short not only have the same size as int but also the same width.
-On these architectures the representation of a bool object could be manipulated to represent a value as large as UINT\MAX.
-As proposed up to now, this paper maintains this status quo.
-Nevertheless we find it interesting to change this situation and to make a normative change for those rare architectures.
+On these architectures the representation of a bool object could be manipulated to represent a value as large as UINT_MAX.